Why Your Fundraising Video Lacks An Emotional Punch

 This approach allows you to craft a narrative that resonates with the audience, leaving a lasting impression and inspiring them to take action in your fundraising video.

+Every person’s journey is unique, but how it’s told determines how deeply it resonates.
 The most significant way to put the right people on camera is to identify characters with desire, motivation, and uniqueness.
-After all, the goal is to connect with your audience, right?

 Take the next step and learn how to conduct pre-interviews to determine desires, motivation, and uniqueness for your next fundraising video.